 Housing is primarily a private market enterprise, but the government has grown increasingly involved over the past century.
-During the Great Depression, the economy hit a standstill and banks had very little capacity to make loans to finance housing purchases, so many federal efforts implemented by the New Deal attempted to stimulate growth.
+During the Great Depression, the economy hit a standstill; banks had minimal capacity to make loans to finance housing purchases, so the federal government implemented new efforts with President Roosevelt’s New Deal to stimulate growth.

-These included establishing the Federal Housing Association in 1934 to reduce the risks associated with lending and to protect lenders in the case of a borrower default, as well as the Federal National Mortgage Association (“Fannie Mae”) in 1938 to “stimulate the housing market by making more mortgages available to moderate- and low-income borrowers.”
+The government programs included the Federal Housing Association in 1934 to reduce the risk associated with lending and protect lenders in the case of borrower default, and the Federal National Mortgage Association (“Fannie Mae”) in 1938 to “stimulate the housing market by making more mortgages available to moderate- and low-income borrowers.”

 The Rise of Homeownership

-After the end of WWII through the 1960s, homeownership rose from 45% of the population to 60%, mainly due to the rise of suburbs, the baby boom, low interest rates, and extended loan periods, like the 30-year mortgage.
+After the end of WWII through the 1960s, homeownership rose from 45% to 60%.
+The steep increase is attributed to the rise of suburbs, the baby boom, low interest rates, and extended loan periods like a 30-year mortgage.

-The 1970s in particular marked a surge in homeownership as the Baby Boomer generation grew older and demanded a greater supply of larger, more expensive homes.
-To finance the new demands, Congress created the Federal Home Loan Mortgage Corporation (“Freddie Mac”) in 1970 to increase the amount of capital available.
+The 1970s marked a surge in homeownership as the Baby Boomer generation grew older and demanded a greater supply of larger, more expensive homes.
+To finance the new demands, Congress created the Federal Home Loan Mortgage Corporation (“Freddie Mac”) in 1970 to increase the amount of available capital.

 The 2008 Housing Crisis

-The housing industry began to implode in 2006, when housing prices started to decline, and culminated in 2008 when the housing bubble burst.
-Homeowners with subprime mortgages could not pay their loan obligations, and defaulted.
-In many cases, mortgages were worth more than the actual value of the home, which meant that selling to pay back the loan was not a viable option and borrowers were actually better off defaulting
+The housing industry began to implode with the decline of housing prices in 2006, culminating in 2008 when the housing bubble burst.
+Homeowners with subprime mortgages could no longer pay their loans and were forced to default.
+In many cases, mortgages exceeded the home’s actual value, which meant selling the house to pay back the loan was not a viable option, and borrowers were better off defaulting.

 Professor Tyler Cowen of George Mason University explains the intertwining housing factors that led to The Great Recession of 2008 (13 min):

-Housing prices that had dropped starting in 2006 reversed course and restarted their climb around 2010.
-The rise was pressured by a significant decline in housing starts and overall lack of supply to house a growing population.
-A report from the National Association of Realtors suggests that between 2010 and 2020, new home construction “fell 6.8 million units short of what was needed to meet household-formation growth and replace units that were aging or destroyed[.]”
+Housing prices that dropped starting in 2006 reversed course and restarted to climb again around 2010.
+The rise was pressured by a significant decline in available housing for a growing population.
+A report from the National Association of Realtors suggests that between 2010 and 2020, new home construction “fell 6.8 million units short of what was needed to meet household-formation growth and replace units that were aging or destroyed.”